- Student AffairsStudent Affairs

 During preregistration, the instructor’s permission is required if the course information so indicates; during the add/drop period, the instructor’s permission is required for all Five College Interchange courses.
 Permission can usually be obtained via email.

-A student may elect no more than two Five College courses in any one semester.
+An Amherst student may enroll in no more than two courses at the other four campuses in any one semester.

-Detailed information about each of the programs and activities profiled here can be found on the Five College website.
+Detailed information about each of the Five College academic programs and activities profiled can be found on the Five College website.

-Fare-free bus service among the five campuses is provided for students seven days a week during the academic year.
+The Pioneer Valley Transit Authority (PVTA) provides a fare-free bus service among the five campuses to students seven days a week during the academic year.
 Students may be asked to present institutional IDs.
-Buses run approximately every 10 to 20 minutes during peak-use hours on weekdays, and express runs have been added to some routes.
+Buses run approximately every 20 to 30 minutes during peak-use hours on weekdays, and express runs have been added to some routes.
 The longest distance between any two campuses is 12 miles.
-Copies of the bus schedule are available on the buses and at www.umass.edu/campus_services/transit.
+Copies of the bus schedule are available on the buses and at www.umass.edu/transportation/route-schedules.

 The Five College library catalog enables students to search the combined collections without leaving their own dorm rooms.
 In addition, students and faculty from the Five Colleges may check out books from any of the institutional libraries and some branch libraries by using their own home campus ID cards.
 They may also go online to request books to be delivered to their home campuses.
 Borrowers must abide by the regulations of the lending library but may return borrowed materials at their home campuses.

 Students enrolled in meal plans at Amherst may eat lunch at no additional charge at any of the other four campuses by obtaining a special authorization card from the Dining Services Office at Amherst.
-To eat dinner or breakfast at another campus, a student must be taking a course there or participating in an activity, such as a theater production or ensemble.
+To eat breakfast or dinner at another campus, a student must be taking a course there or participating in an activity, such as a theater production or ensemble.

 While engaged in academic or other activities at any of the Five Colleges, students are subject to the regulations and procedures of the institution where the activity takes place.
 The deans of students have declared that “on the bus is on campus,” meaning that any Amherst student whose behavior on a Five College bus violates the campus code of conduct is subject to judicial proceedings and possible suspension.

-The Five College Student Coordinating Board (SCB) is made up of presidents from each campus SGA, plus a representative chosen by each SGA.
+With Amherst ID, students may purchase tickets to performances at the UMass Fine Arts Center at discounted rates.
+The online Five College calendar of events lists lectures, films, concerts and other activities taking place on all five campuses.
+Additionally, event information can be found at Five College program Web pages and through Five College social media (www.facebook.com/fivecolleges and https://twitter.com/5Colleges).
+The Five College Student Coordinating Board (SCB) is made up of presidents from each campus Student Government Association (SGA), plus a representative chosen by each SGA.
 The Student Coordinating Board funds activities and events that bring together students from all five campuses and also programs its own events.
 Meetings, which are open, take place each month during the school year.
-For more information, contact Kevin Kennedy at email@example.com.
+For more information, contact Kevin Kennedy at firstname.lastname@example.org.

 Not all the cooperative programs taking place among the Five Colleges are formal; student groups affiliated with one or more campuses often have participants from several of the other institutions.
-Political organizations, community service groups and religious and women’s organizations are commonly supported by members from the different campuses.
+Political organizations, community service groups, religious and women’s organizations are commonly supported by members from the different campuses.

-Lectures, films, concerts and other performances at the five campuses contribute to a lively cultural and social life for students.
-Most of these are listed in the online Five College calendar of events.
-Groups of students from three or more campuses who plan an event jointly may request supplemental funding from the Five College Lecture Fund.
+Groups of students from three or more campuses who plan an event jointly may request supplemental funding from the Student Coordinating Board.
 Credit and noncredit courses, as well as special trips and other events scheduled during January, are usually open to participation by students from any of the five campuses.